MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-ssas.md

 ## User names for Analysis Services

-To learn about Authentication with Analysis Services live connections in Power BI, watch this video:
+To learn about authentication with Analysis Services live connections in Power BI, watch this video:

 > [!NOTE]
 > This video might use earlier versions of Power BI Desktop or the Power BI service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Qb5EEjkHoLg" frameborder="0" allowfullscreen></iframe>

 Each time a user interacts with a report connected to Analysis Services, the effective user name passes to the gateway and then passes on to your on-premises Analysis Services server.
-The email address that you use to sign in to Power BI passes to Analysis Services as the effective user in the connection property [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#bkmk_auth).
+The email address that you use to sign in to Power BI passes to Analysis Services as the effective user in the connection property [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#effectiveusername).

 The email address must match a defined user principal name (UPN) within the local Active Directory (AD) domain.
 The UPN is a property of an AD account.
 The Windows account must be present in an Analysis Services role.
 If a match can't be found in AD, the sign-in isn't successful.
 To learn more about AD and user naming, see [User naming attributes](/windows/win32/ad/naming-properties).

 ## Map user names for Analysis Services data sources

-You can also [map your Power BI sign-in name to a local directory UPN](service-gateway-enterprise-manage-ssas.md#map-user-names-for-analysis-services-data-sources).
+You can also map your Power BI sign-in name to a local directory UPN.
 To learn about UPN mapping in Power BI, watch this video:

 > [!NOTE]
 > This video might use earlier versions of Power BI Desktop or the Power BI service.